 Elected members of CAP, CNSW and CNNT will take office at the 2016 National Kidney Foundation's Spring Clinical Meetings (SCM16) April 27-May 1, 2016, at Hynes Convention Center in Boston, MA.
 Those elected to CRN positions will take office 45 days prior to SCM16.

-Della would like to see the Speakers Bureau doing more NKF sponsored events with the general population/practitioners in their area.
-She believes CAP needs to start local where members are, and progress to larger areas.
-She views recruitment of practitioners as priority.
+During her term, Della would like to see the Speakers Bureau doing more NKF sponsored events with the general population/practitioners in their area.
+She believes CAP needs to start where members are on the local level, and progress to larger areas.
+She views recruitment of practitioners as priority for 2016.

-Leah is willing to speak, mentor, and educate APs on how to take leadership in their own practices & inside their professional organizations.
+Leah is willing to speak, mentor, and educate APs on how to take leadership in their own practices, and inside their professional organizations.
 When she began her leadership position in 2007, there were no mentors, templates, or guidelines on how to lead APs.
-She has built those things from the ground up and wants to advance this in the field.
+She wants to see those supports more widely instituted.

 Kim wants to carry forward the goals and trends for education through online services for nurses and technicians that have been set by CNNT.
 Educational opportunities for nurses and technicians help support care and education to kidney disease patients both acute and chronic.

 Forest Rawls, CDT

 Emory Dialysis Clinics Atlanta

 Forest has over 10 years of experience as the Vascular Access Coordinator at the Emory Dialysis Clinics Atlanta.
 He is the Past President of NANT, and has served on the Southeast Kidney Council Board of Directors for eight years.

 Forest would like to encourage more technicians to join NKF and support CNNT.
 He regards NKF as the premier organization representing nurses and technicians.
 He will strive to work diligently to continue working and participating in all organizations that help CKD patients.

 Region III Representative